SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 * An empty upload is indistinguishable from initial silence and times out.
 * Shutdown removes ordinary API directories before deferred executors are fully reaped, which can race executor cleanup.
-* The FIFO-specific readiness fields and launcher checks do not yet realize the full goal of allowing arbitrary processor-selected channel types.
+* The readiness field names now describe paths and types without embedding FIFO in each key.
+However, only FIFO channels are verified, the executor-owned result endpoint and publisher remain FIFO-specific, and behavior for other declared types is not yet defined.
 * Tests do not yet cover all timeout races, slow multi-chunk uploads, result retention expiry, processor failures, hostile-client permissions, or shutdown during every lifecycle state.